TheJacksonLaboratory/crf_nextflow_basics/README.md

 This script does generate output files at each step, which you can see by running `find work`.
-Note that the output files are named identically in each directory, which is the nexflow way of doing things (don't need complex file naming logic to keep outputs separated -- use different output directories instead), but can result in ambiguities when trying to track the outputs back to the corresponding inputs.
+Note that the output files are named identically in each directory, which is the nexflow way of doing things (don't need complex file naming logic to keep outputs separated -- Nextflow instead automatically uses different output directories for each input item instead), but can result in ambiguities when trying to track the outputs back to the corresponding inputs.

 ---